evilC/HotVoice/README.md

 It should look something like this:
 ![](https://i.imgur.com/TLzzvTF.png)

 "Recognizers" are basically Language Packs.
-Ordering seems pretty arbitrary, but the "Lightweight" one seems present on all machines and does not seem to work.
-Luckily, it seems that any other language pack that is installed will be `ID 0`, so for now I just hard-code the Demo to use ID 0.
-You can tweak it in the code though.
+Ordering seems to be based on installation order, with the "Lightweight" always present and at the end of the list.
+Therefore, if you only install one language pack, it should always be `ID 0`, so everything defaults to using ID 0.
 The `Mic Volume` slider should move when you speak.
 HotVoice uses the "Default Recording Device" that is configured in Windows.